Summit Lake (Washington)

 Summit Lake is a freshwater lake located in the northwest corner in the southwestern county, Thurston County.
 The lake is about 7.6 mi east of McCleary, Washington, 9.7 mi west from the state capital of Olympia, and 9.8 mi west-northwest of Tumwater, Washington.

-It is accessible through a Washington State Department of Fish and Wildlife owned boat launch at the southwestern side of the lake.
-Some of the fish found in this lake include rainbow trout, kokanee, largemouth bass, smallmouth bass, yellow perch, and coastal cutthroat.
-Summit Lake is a clean fresh water lake with a wide variety of fish.
-It is a popular lake to fish at in Thurston County and the South Puget Sound.
+History

 Early variant names were "Prays Lake" and "Crooked Lake"; the present name was adopted c.
 1900.

+A U.S. Army helicopter, a MH-60 Black Hawk, crashed near Summit Lake in September 2025.
+Four Army soldiers, assigned to the 4th Battalion, 160th SOAR(A), died in the crash which set off a small fire.

+Environment and ecology

+Summit Lake is a clean, fresh water lake with a wide variety of fish which include rainbow trout, kokanee, largemouth bass, smallmouth bass, yellow perch, and coastal cutthroat.

+Recreation

+The lake is accessed by a Washington State Department of Fish and Wildlife-owned boat launch located at the southwestern side of the inland body of water.
+The site is a popular lake to fish at in Thurston County and the South Puget Sound.